OpenMx/OpenMx/docs/source/TwoModelStylesTwoDataStyles.rst

 Bivariate Saturated Model
 -------------------------

 Rarely will we analyze a single variable.
-As soon as a second variable is added, not only can we then estimate two means and two variances, but also a covariance between the two variables, as shown in the following path diagram:
+As soon as a second variable is added, not only can we estimate both means and  variances, but also a covariance between the two variables, as shown in the following path diagram:

 .. image:: graph/BivariateSaturatedModel.png
     :height: 1.5in